 With changes in legislation and a realisation that we need to be more environmentally aware, councils were looking for ways to get more of their residents recycling.
 In 2001 we set up a pilot kerbside recycling programme in partnership with Belfast City Council, Ards Borough Council and Castlereagh Borough Council.
 We provided kerbside boxes to 8000 households to collect paper, glass bottles and jars, food and drinks cans, plastic bottles, foil, textiles and old hand tools.
 Weekly collections were made using electric vehicles.

-In 2003 we started collecting recyclables from schools and this service grew to become our commercial service, through which we currently collect from over 500 businesses and schools in the Eastern region of Northern Ireland.
+In 2003 we started collecting recyclables from schools and this service grew to become our commercial service.
+We stopped providing this service in 2020 as we continued to focus on the provision of household services.

 It was during 2004 and 2005 that Bryson Recycling went through a very substantial period of growth, thanks to winning a number of local authority contracts in quick succession.
-Our number of employees jumped from 30 to over 200 in 12 months and we relocated our operations to Mallusk, as we rolled our kerbside box service out to 170,000 households and built a state of the art MRF to process recyclables collected from a further 250,000 households.
+Our number of employees jumped from 30 to over 200 in 12 months and we relocated our operations to Mallusk, as we rolled our kerbside box service and built a state of the art Material Recovery Facilty (MRF) to process recyclables collected from households in recycling bins.

 In 2012 and 2013 we won our first contracts outside Northern Ireland.
-The first was with Donegal County Council to manage six Recycling Centres in County Donegal, and the second was with Conwy County Borough Council to manage two Recycling Centres in North Wales.
+The first was with Donegal County Council to manage six Recycling Centres in Ireland.
+The second was with Conwy County Borough Council to manage two Recycling Centres in North Wales.